An introduction to mechanical behavior science

 Behavior is the expression of various impulses, which are generated spontaneously throughout the human organism.
 For example, thinking, noticing, expressing emotion, and walking across the room all begin with an impulse.
 Therefore, expression of impulse can be internal (lacking overt body movement), involuntary (lacking conscious decision), and local (occurring in a small area of the body).
 These details provide a language that describes countless behavior events in medicine, relationships, etc.

 Behavior impulses are expressed literally every moment of life.
 Even when the body sleeps, it’s expressing the impulse to rest.
 Impulses to rest, eat, relieve pain, and scratch an itch are all physical comfort impulses.
 Humans possess nine distinct categories of behavior impulse, or behavior functions, one of which is the physical comfort function.
-Sleep is one of many aspects of the comfort function.
+Rest is one of many aspects of the physical comfort function.

 The human organism (i.e. awareness plus body) is designed for effective expression of impulse, which permits survival, health, and happiness.
 Effective expression therefore equals healthy behavior, while chronically ineffective expression equals dysfunctional behavior.
 Dysfunctional behavior is a type of self-regulation that serves a distinct purpose deemed necessary by an organism with chronic problems.
 In other words, all behavior is self-regulation—expression of impulse for specific reasons, serving specific functions.